nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the app.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Restore a previous entry : `undo`

+Restores the previous address book state from its history

+Format: `undo`

+### Restore a previously undone entry : `redo`

+Restores a previously undone address book state from its history.

+Format: `redo`

 ### Clearing all entries : `clear`

 Clears all entries from TeamContact 24/7 app.